mattgwin29/hackathon-2025/README.md

    - The secured password will be autofilled inside the password box.**without us storing it**.

-## Backstory
-In 2022, the widely used LastPass password manager suffered a significant security breach.
-Attackers accessed encrypted customer vaults, and the strength of these vaults was reliant on the robustness of users' master passwords.
-This incident underscored the dangers of centralized storage and weak passwords.
-We built CyberFrat as a solution to allow users the convenience of a single master password while ensuring that each online account uses a different, securely generated password.
-This way, even if one website is compromised, your other accounts remain protected.

 ## Future Plans
 - **Cross-Platform Support:** Develop an app and a web interface to provide seamless usability across different devices.